Entry/Exit System (ees)

 Travel Advice about the EU Entry/Exit System (EES)

-From 10 November 2024, the EU plans to introduce the Entry/Exit system (EES).
+The EU plans to introduce the Entry/Exit system (EES) in 2025 (date to be confirmed).
 This is a new digital border system that will change requirements for British nationals travelling to the EU/Schengen Area.

 It is important to consider any additional steps which may be required to ensure you are ready for your holiday.
 We’ve put together some of the frequently asked questions we are being asked in relation to EES and the possible affect this may have to your holiday planning.

-We recommend everyone with, or intending to make a booking with Mark Warner checks the UK Government’s advice for those travelling to the EU from November 2024.
+We recommend everyone with, or intending to make a booking with Mark Warner checks the UK Government’s advice for those travelling to the EU in 2025.
 For more information, please visit the EES Guidance on the UK Government website.

 For flight and travel information about your forthcoming holiday, you can also visit our travel information section